Kitchen Aids for Seniors 2026: Top 7 Safe Cooking Tools for Independent Meal Prep

 • Cleanup zone: Sink, dish storage

-Energy Conservation While Cooking
+Energy Conservation Strategies

 Chronic conditions like COPD or heart disease can make cooking exhausting.
-These strategies help conserve energy.
+These strategies help conserve energy:

 • Sit while cooking when possible